Sempervirens Program Overview

 Daytime activities include:

-- Exploring the tidepool, marsh, monarch grove, and beach at Natural Bridges State Beach
+- Exploring the tidepool, and coastal ecosystems at Natural Bridges State Beach

-- Hikes and lessons in a mixed Tan Oak/Madrone/Douglas fir forest
+- Hikes and lessons in both redwood and a mixed Tan Oak/Madrone/Douglas fir forest

 - Singing songs about decomposition, adaptations, and the food chain